[Jesus continued:] "Can all your worries add a single moment to your life?

 What's the most beautiful thing you've ever seen?
-While God made many wonderful and marvelous sights for us to see on our planet and in the universe, God still calls us his children, his most marvelous work.
+While God made many wonderful and marvelous sights for us to see on our planet and in the universe, he still calls us his children, his most marvelous work.

 King Solomon was richest of the Israelite kings.
 He had clothing beyond compare in the ancient world, but the beauty of his garments couldn't rival that of the wildflowers on the hillside.
 God gives these flowers beauty and nourishment out of his grace.
 Jesus reminds us that if God takes that much care with wildflowers, then won't he do even more to take care of us, his creations of splendor?